moncapooh/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 **Sabrina:**
 - EQ x4

-Walk back to the teleporter and Dig out and Fly to
+Walk back to the teleporter and Dig out and Fly to Viridian City (1 up) Bike left and up into gym

 ## Viridian City